hail-is/hail/README.md

 See the [documentation](https://hail.is/docs/0.2/) for more info on using Hail.

+### Community

+Hail has been widely adopted in academia and industry, including as the analysis platform for the [genome aggregation database](https://gnomad.broadinstitute.org) and [UK Biobank rapid GWAS](https://www.nealelab.is/uk-biobank).
+Learn more about [Hail-powered science](hail/www/references.md).

 ### Contribute

 If you'd like to discuss or contribute to the development of methods or infrastructure, please: